Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The ancient cave town of Uplistsikhe stands carved in the cliffs east of the city of Gori.
 Scientists believe it was first inhabited in the early Iron Age.
 The name of this place comes from Uplos, grandson of Kartlos (the legendary founder of Georgia).
 Tsikhe in Georgian means fortress or castle.

 The cave town consists of several chambers, as well as the “royal room” featuring an arched walkway.
-This is a good place to bring the family but exercise proper caution around the edges, of course.
+This is a good place to bring the family but, of course, exercise proper caution around the edges.

 Uplistsikhe is best reached by private tour, or via the railroad connecting Tbilisi’s Station Square to Gori.
-Take a taxi from Gori, or reach Uplistsikhe by boarding a bus or marshrutka.
-These depart from Gori’s Didube Station.
+Take a taxi from Gori, or save a little money by taking a bus or marshrutka (minibus).

 Gori